INSURING YOUR HOME

-Home Insurance helps cover the costs of repairing or rebuilding your home if it’s damaged in an insured event, like fire, flood, or burglary.
+Home Insurance helps cover the costs of repairing or rebuilding your home if it’s damaged in an insured event, like fire (including bushfire), flood, or burglary.
 Landlord Insurance is similar, but also includes cover for landlord-specific things like loss of rent and malicious damage caused by tenants.

 The features of Landlord Insurance vs Home Insurance

-Both Home and Landlord Insurance may cover you in case of events like flood, storm, and fire.
+Both Home and Landlord Insurance may cover you in case of events like flood, storm, and fire (including bushfire).
 But insurance designed for landlords may also cover you for: